kogsio/coursecatalog/README.md

 ```

 ## All Catalog Pages
-You can down all the pages of the catalog with file named [a relative link](courseCatalog.py).
+You can down all the pages of the catalog with file named [courseCatalog.py](courseCatalog.py).

 ## Merge pages
-Marge the catalog pages with [a relative link](merge.py).
+Marge the catalog pages with [merge.py](merge.py).

 ## Sensemaking
-Before running [a relative link](sensemaking.py), you need to download all the catalog pages and merge them into one file.
-You can do that by running [a relative link](courseCatalog.py) first and then [a relative link](merge.py).
+Before running [sensemaking.py](sensemaking.py), you need to download all the catalog pages and merge them into one file.
+You can do that by running [courseCatalog.py](courseCatalog.py) first and then [merge.py](merge.py).

+Note: the merged files has over 45,000 lines of html.
+Parsing will be slow.